Ripwarez/QueryBrowser/README.md

 # QueryBrowser

-QueryBrowser is a DataTables alternative primarily aimed at CMS-systems but it can be used wherever you like.
-The biggest difference is that QueryBrowser only works server-side and the integration is a lot simpler.
+QueryBrowser is an DataTables alternative primarily aimed at CMS-systems but it can be used wherever you like.
+The biggest difference is that QueryBrowser only works server-side and the integration is easier.

 ## Requirements